fossabot/BahmanM.Flow/README.md

 # Flow: Clean, Composable Business Logic for .NET

-Is your business logic a tangled mess?
+* ❌ Is your business logic a tangled, and potentially ugly, mess?

-Full of `try-catch` blocks, `if-else` statements, and scattered side-effects?
+* ❌ Are there `try-catch` blocks and `if-else` statements?
+* ❌ Do you see side-effects, error handling, logging, retries, and more all over the place?

 _Ugh_ 😣

+---

-WHAT IF you could build your workflow as a clean, chainable pipeline of operations instead?
+* ✅ WHAT IF you could build your workflow as a clean, chainable pipeline of operations instead?

-A pipeline that clearly separates the "happy path" from error handling, logging, retries, ...
+* ✅ A pipeline that clearly separates the "happy path" from error handling, logging, retries, ...
+* ✅ A pipeline that is a pleasure to express, read, and maintain?

 _Oh!?_ 🤔

+---

-THAT, my dear reader, is the problem **Flow** solves ✅
+THAT, my dear reader, is the problem **Flow** solves 🙌

 * Lightweight
 * Fluent API